 Both highlighters offer a decent amount of pigmentation – the swatches above show the color payoff after just one quick swipe of the finger.
 As you can see, they’re also very shimmery – almost metallic looking.
 Would I say they’re casual day/weekend/party friendly?
 Absolutely.
 Office friendly?
 Not so much.

-The best method I’ve found for applying the Wet N Wild MegaGlo Highlighting Powders is to use a sparse stippling brush (I use this one from Luxie).
+The best method I’ve found for applying the Wet N Wild MegaGlo Highlighting Powders is to use a stippling brush (I use this one from Luxie).
 I’ll always make sure to tap off any excess from my brush before hitting the cheeks – this stuff really kicks up a lot of powder, plus it doesn’t take that much product to build up intensity.

 Have you tried the Wet N Wild MegaGlo Highlighting Powders?